PatrikJankuv/FEE-CTU-codes/README.md

 # FEE-CTU-codes
-My codes from FEE CTU.
+Some of my codes from FEE CTU.
+Mainly homeworks.